Contemporary Abstract Artist

 Welcome

-Hamilton Art Fair, Emergence, September 2025, Cotton Factory,
+Hamilton Art Fair, Cotton Factory

-My work can also be found on
+My work can also be found at

 @partial.gallery